Estimated reading time: 10 minutes

 Are you thinking of having an app but don’t have any experience in doing a app project?
 This blog is for you.
 I will describe the process of creating an app, give tips on several options you have, and what to look for when developing an app.

 App development technologies

-Apple and Google built their own development framework, which they have made available to programmers.
-These platforms were created by programmers for programmers, requiring great technical understanding in order to develop an app.
+Apple and Google built their own development framework, which they have made available to app developers.
+These platforms were created by developers for developers, requiring great technical understanding in order to develop an app.

 In addition to these tools, there are programs called cross-platform applications that make it possible to develop apps for two platforms simultaneously, i.e., iOS and Android, thus cutting down tremendous time.

 Below is a list of different app development frameworks.